Open Access Policy

 At a minimum, the data that support research papers must be made available to other researchers in recognized community repositories at the time of preprint and manuscript submission, as well as any original software that is required to view datasets or to replicate analyses.

-Underlying data encompass all primary data, associated metadata, and any additional relevant data necessary to understand, assess, and replicate the reported study findings.
+Underlying data encompass all primary data, associated metadata (with the exception of protected health information [PHI] or electronic protected health information[(ePHI]), and any additional relevant data necessary to understand, assess, and replicate the reported study findings.
 Note that data could include software, datasets, protocols, tools, and reagents used.
 This is critical to allow others to verify, reproduce, and reuse data in new ways.
 In addition, careful recording and management of data and code offer provenance and preservation for future inquiries.

 These policies are aligned with existing industry best practices, including data availability policies required by several publishers.